 |

-If the fusion mode is turned off, the functions GetAcceleration
+If the fusion mode is turned off, the functions GetAcceleration,

-and GetAngularVelocity
+GetMagneticField and GetAngularVelocity return uncalibrated

 and uncompensated sensor data.
 All other sensor data getters return no data.